 • 2 Solace Air PMAC air filters

 • 2 Solace Air UV air purifiers

-Casey describes how this award-winning installation sprung from a simple service call to a homeowner seeking answers:
+Casey describes how this award-winning installation by Griffin Service Co. was the result of a simple service call to a homeowner seeking answers:

 “Originally, we were referred to the Phillips residence to evaluate window film for some areas that were overheating.
 During our inspection and evaluation for the window film, the topic of home comfort came up,” Casey explains.
 “Mr. Phillips had multiple HVAC contractors out to resolve comfort issues, and was not confident that any of them had actually identified the root issues causing the problems.”

 The main house was being served by three existing Trane heat pump systems that were beginning to fail to varying degrees.

 • upgrade the systems and accomplish the goals of enhanced comfort throughout the home especially in the second floor master bedroom and office areas at opposite ends of the home that were not cooling properly.

 • reduce uncomfortable humidity levels that persisted year-round due to the oceanfront location